KarMiles/campervan-adventures/README.md

     * FAQ - presents answeres to frequently asked questions related to company's rental and campervan service business.

-    * Contact Me - provides contact data (opening hours, address of the company, telephone number and an email address), Google map, newsletter sign-up section and a short discription of the company in About Us section.
+    * Contact Me - provides contact data (opening hours, address of the company, telephone number and an email address), Google map, newsletter sign-up section.

 *	**Footer** with links to company’s social media at the bottom of every page.
 Links in the footer open in separate browser windows.